About Solar power generation in the Gulf States

 - Solar power generation wiring installation method

-- Small solar power generation equipment in farmland
+- Photovoltaic solar power generation in the sun room